 A very fast prep, super tasty midweek meal that’s worthy of a dinner party!
-The sauce is the hero of this.
+The sauce is this Lemon Garlic Chicken and Potato Bake is the hero.
 Yummy Mediterranean flavours.
 All made in ONE PAN.
 PS Marinating is optional!

 Don’t you love recipes with barely any chopping?
 This is one of those.
 And you end up with a spectacular dish that’s worthy of a dinner party.
 At least, in my books it is.
 Because….this sauce.
 The sauce!
 It’s so good!
 It would make a posh restaurant proud.

 And the beauty of this?
 No fancy ingredients, no expensive wine or stock, just a handful of everyday ingredients – lemon juice, garlic, oregano and paprika – no whisking, no emulsifying, no straining – just chuck it all in a pan and you end up with this.